Dynamical incompatibilities in paced finger tapping experiments: Results

 \subsection{Parameter distributions from different perturbations in a combined context do overlap}

-The counterpart to the incompatibility hypothesis between SC perturbations and PS perturbations in pure contexts is that when these perturbations occur in a combined context instead, they are indeed compatible, as shown experimentally in Figure \ref{fig.embeddings} (c,d).
+The counterpart to the incompatibility hypothesis between SC perturbations and PS perturbations in pure contexts is that when these perturbations occur in a combined context instead, they are indeed compatible, as shown experimentally in Figure \ref{fig.embeddings}(d).
 To further support the incompatibility hypothesis, then, we should show that a similar analysis but with combined context data results in the fitted parameter distributions showing overlap between PS and SC for all model parameters.

 Figure \ref{fig.fit_comb_sep_200} shows the results.
 We performed separate model fittings to SC and PS from combined contexts this time and their distributions overlap for all parameters.
-This result reinforces the hypothesis of solution compatibility between SC and PS in combined context, previously proposed based on the flow compatibility observed in Figure \ref{fig.embeddings}.
+This result reinforces the hypothesis of solution compatibility between SC and PS in combined context, previously proposed based on the flow compatibility observed in Figure \ref{fig.embeddings}(d).
 This means that we can find a single set of model parameter values that reproduce both types of perturbation at once, with no fine tuning needed.
 As in the previous section, the extent of overlap was quantified using $O_{obs}$.
 All parameter distributions show a large overlap between SC and PS, with a the minimum overlap of 64\% (panel d) and a maximum overlap of 73\% (panel a).